championswimmer/kernel-tools/README.md

 #####   For linux use this
 This uses freexperia's bin2sin and bin2elf linux binaries (thanks nobodyAtall for informing me of them)
-And the script is a modified version of DoomLord's Kernel.ftf creator script for Windows

 (update: Now supports X10, X8, X10Mini and X10MiniPro)
 (update: You can enter branding details like kernel name, dev name and kernel version automatically while creating ftf)